Canadian Tax Laws on Foreign Business Income

 If you are considered a resident of Canada then you must file a Canadian tax return and report all domestic and foreign income.
 If you have earned income abroad and paid tax on the income in the country it was earned, you will be credited the foreign tax on your Canadian tax return.

 For example, if you earned $30,000 of income from working in the United States and you filed a U.S. tax return and paid $5000 in U.S. taxes, you would still report the $30,000 of U.S. income on your Canadian tax return but because Canada and the U.S. have a tax treaty you would be credited with the $5000 you paid in the U.S.

 Note that you may have to pay additional tax on the foreign income if the Canadian rate is higher.
 So in the above example, if the Canadian tax rate on the $30,000 of income was $7000 you would have to pay an extra $2000 in taxes in Canada.

 If you qualify as a non-resident for tax purposes then you do not have to file a Canadian tax return.

 To avoid double taxation Canada has tax treaties with over 80 countries, including the United States, Mexico, UK, France, Germany, Italy, China, etc. Canada's Department of Finance maintains a list of tax treaties currently in force.
 Tax treaties generally limit the amount of tax payable to that which you would pay in your country of residence.
 However, treaty provisions can vary significantly from country to country.
-If you have business income from a country that does not have a tax treaty with Canada you may wind up paying double taxes (see the Department of Finance Status of Tax Treaty Developments).
+If you have business income from a country that does not have a tax treaty with Canada you may wind up paying double taxes.

 Certificate of Residency